NETWAYS/foreman-training/configmanagement/03_puppet.md

 for the parameter sudo set the parameter type to boolean and the default to true.
 All this requires you to check the box next to Override!

 Hint: To create a ssh key pair run "ssh-keygen".
-The key string required for the puppet module is the second part of the pub file.
+The key string required for the Puppet module is the second part of the pub file.

 ### Assign the Puppet class in the host menu to one host